Gy-Hu/DialEgg/README.md

 ## Getting Started

+clone this repo to your home directory `~/DialEgg` (CMakeLists.txt is set to use `~/DialEgg/llvm/build-release` as the LLVM build directory)

 ### LLVM
 Clone [LLVM](https://github.com/llvm/llvm-project) with tag `llvmorg-18.1.4` or commit `e6c3289804a67ea0bb6a86fadbe454dd93b8d855`.
 DialEgg has been tested with this version of LLVM only.